codebuil/python/README.md

 # AI
-python numbers and graphics data analyses machine learn and sensor intrepreter and sansor predict
+python numbers and graphics data analyses machine learn and sensor intrepreter and sensor predict